Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space: Introduction

 \subsection{Acknowledgments}

 H. C. was partially supported by an NSF Postdoctoral Fellowship while in residence at the Mathematical Sciences Research Institution (MSRI), program ``Analysis on Singular Spaces''.
 J.M. was partly supported by a National Science Foundation Postdoctoral Fellowship at Columbia University and partly by the Hausdorff Center for Mathematics at the University of Bonn.
-The authors wish to thank Gigliola Staffilani, Herbert Koch, Michael Taylor, and Michael Weinstein for helpful conversations.
+The authors wish to thank Gigliola Staffilani, Herbert Koch, Michael Taylor, and Michael Weinstein for helpful conversations, as well as Vedran Sohinger and the reviewers for a careful reading of the draft and helpful suggestions.
 In addition, the second author would like to thank Jason Metcalfe and the University of North Carolina, Chapel Hill for graciously hosting him during part of this research.